Generative AI Tools Available at UW–Madison

 Creative image generation and text effects

-Not for meeting notes or Q&A
+Not for meeting notes or research Q&A

 Follow unit rules; generally fine for creative content